-In assessing whether Mr. Carroll achieved his financial measures, the Compensation Committee noted Hain Celestial U.S's strong financial results in fiscal year 2011 and that the U.S business exceeded the performance indicated for Mr. Carroll to receive at least 100% of target award for revenues and operating income.
+In assessing whether Mr. Carroll achieved his financial measures, the Compensation Committee noted Hain Celestial U.S's strong financial results in fiscal year 2012 and that the U.S business exceeded the performance indicated for Mr. Carroll to receive at least 100% of target award for revenues and operating income.
 In addition, the U.S business exceeded the performance indicated for Mr. Carroll to receive at least 50% of target award for gross margin with respect to the reporting units he manages.
 Lastly, the Company significantly overachieved the performance indicated for Mr. Carroll to receive at least the target award for earnings per share.

-The six non-financial measures for Mr. Carroll related to increasing consumer consumption of the Company's core U.S. products, integrating the operations of any newly acquired company, driving innovation and category expansion of products, delivering selling, general and administrative ("SG&A") savings, achieving certain supply chain productivity and improving the management team of the reporting units he managed.
-The Compensation Committee recognized that Mr. Carroll had achieved or significantly overachieved the performance indicated for Mr.Carroll to receive at least 100% of target award for all such measures, including increased consumer consumption of the Company's core U.S. products, introducing new products, such as Earth's Best® yogurt as an extension of the acquisition of The Greek Gods brand, and delivering productivity savings.
+The six non-financial measures for Mr. Carroll related to increasing consumer consumption of the Company's core U.S. products, driving innovation and category expansion of products, delivering selling, general and administrative savings, achieving certain supply chain productivity, closing an acquisition for integration into the Company's U.S. business and improving the management team of the reporting units he managed.
+The Compensation Committee recognized that Mr. Carroll had achieved the performance indicated for Mr. Carroll to receive at least 100% of target award for all such measures, except for upgrading the U.S. business management team and closing an acquisition for the U.S. business.
+In particular the Compensation Committee noted the increased consumer consumption of the Company's core U.S. products, introducing new products, such as the Celestial Seasonings[®] energy shots, delivering productivity savings and the evaluation of several acquisitions.